 One day we actually left the resort with a bunch of hotel people and hotel guards to visit Hurghada downtown.

 It was terrible.

 The trip was free and took part at around noon.
-We met this sweet Czech ladies who could be our mums but they were really cool mums so we convinced them to take this trip with us.
+We met these sweet Czech ladies who could be our mums but they were really cool mums so we convinced them to take this trip with us.